AparokshaUI/adwaita-swift/Documentation/Reference/structs/ApplicationWindow.md

 ### `update(_:app:)`

 Update a window storage's content.
+- Parameter storage: The storage to update.

+### `keyboardShortcut(_:action:)`

+Add a keyboard shortcut.
 - Parameters:
+    - shortcut: The keyboard shortcut.
-    - storage: The storage to update.
+    - action: The closure to execute when the keyboard shortcut is pressed.
+- Returns: The window.

+### `updateShortcuts(window:)`

+Update the keyboard shortcuts.
+- Parameter window: The application window.

+### `closeShortcut()`

+Add the shortcut "<Ctrl>w" which closes the window.
-    - app: The application.
+- Returns: The window.